abhishekjaden/chest-xray-detection/README.md

 **Performance tracks training-set size.** Cardiomegaly (~700 images) reaches 0.54 mAP@0.5:0.95; Other lesion (~15 images) reaches 0.014.
 Two classes work; twelve don't.

-**Confidence scores were badly miscalibrated.** At 75% claimed confidence the model was correct 40% of the time.
-Temperature scaling failed (0.7% improvement) because the miscalibration is non-uniform.
-Isotonic regression reduced calibration error by **91%** — and is deployed in the live demo.
+**Both models were badly miscalibrated — in opposite directions.** Faster R-CNN was over-confident: at 75% claimed confidence it was correct 40% of the time.
+Temperature scaling failed (0.7% improvement) because the miscalibration is non-uniform across the confidence range; isotonic regression reduced calibration error by **91%**.
+YOLOv8s showed the reverse problem — systematic *under*-confidence, with a raw 0.35 score correct 62% of the time — and isotonic calibration reduced its ECE by **93.7%**.
+Calibrated output is capped at 0.95 to avoid claiming a certainty the data doesn't support, and is live in the deployed demo.

 ![Reliability diagram](analysis/calibration_reliability_diagram.png)